 Harry Laing travels widely to present poetry workshops for students of all ages, provide teacher professional learning or just perform.
-He is represented by The Children’s Bookshop Speakers’ Agency in NSW, by Greenleaf Press and by Creative Net.
+He is represented by The Children’s Bookshop Speakers’ Agency in NSW, by Creative Net and by Write Angles in the ACT.
 Alternatively, you can contact him directly for a speaking or workshop booking.
 But for now – sit back and soak up Harry’s answers to our five questions.

 Where do you get your ideas, for your poems?

 I get my ideas from all over the place.
 That’s the wonderful thing about poems, they can come from anywhere.
 And mine do.
 For instance, I like to challenge myself to write about everyday objects and make them interesting.

 Make school carpets fly, make clocks talk!
 Invent weird creatures.

 I also love writing about real creatures because I live in the country and there’s plenty of them running around.
 I find I keep coming back to particular themes because there’s still fun to be had.
 Like food.
 Cheese, for instance, or sausages.